thejohnha/repo-mail/README.md

 ```bash
 nano mbsync/.mbsyncrc
 ```
 This part requires the most tinkering to fit your situation.
-The example is tuned for Google Workspace / Gmail.
+The examples are tuned for Google Workspace / Gmail.
 Adjust to accommodate your cloud provider.
 Please share (via pull request or other) examples for your cloud provider and I would be glad to update this repo!

 There are 2 example account blocks in this file:
 1. The first is for an account you want to keep using in the cloud, but you want a local backup/archive as insurance in case you lose the account.